 Commission-Based: Paid by the client but also compensated based on the products they sell.

-Fee-Only: Conflicts of interest do not exist because advisors do not profit from the products they recommend or sell.
+Fee-Only: Conflicts of interest are less likely to exist because advisors do not profit from the products they recommend or sell.

 Commission-Based: Conflicts of interest are more likely to exist.